Skyrme-Faddeev Lagrangian from reformulated Georgi-Glashow model: Introduction

 One can extract both vortices and monopoles by filed decomposition in Yang-Mills theories \cite{Ahmad1,Ahmad2}.
 Yang-Mills field decomposition was first suggested by Cho \cite{Cho6,Cho7} and has been developed by Faddeev and Niemi \cite{FN1,FN2,FN3,FN4} and Shabanov \cite{Shabanov1,Shabanov2}.
-This method enables one to describe and understand some of the low energy phenomena by separating the contributions of the topological defects in a gauge-invariant way.
+Note that decomposition of fields does not change the physical content of the original theory.
+However, some aspects of the original theory are hidden, and they can be revealed by choosing the appropriate variables.
+Indeed, this is the philosophy of the field decomposition proposed by Cho, Faddeev, Niemi, and others.
+This method enables one to describe and understand some aspects of a given theory by separating the contributions of the topological defects in a gauge-invariant way.
 In the Cho method, the additional magnetic symmetry is established and it leads to a decomposition of the Yang-Mills field with six dynamical degrees of freedom.
-One can show that magnetic monopoles emerge in this decomposition, and based on their condensations quark confinement is explained \cite{Grigorio,Ahmad3} in the framework of the dual superconductor picture proposed in '70s \cite{Nambu,Creutz,Hooft1,Mandelstam}.
-Faddeev and Niemi examine a special case of Cho decomposition which does not describe full QCD \cite{Evslin,Niemi2}.
-Based on their decomposition, they made an interesting conjecture that the Skyrme-Faddeev action could be interpreted as an effective action for QCD in the low energy limit.
+One can show that magnetic monopoles emerge in this decomposition, and, based on their condensations, quark confinement is explained \cite{Grigorio,Ahmad3} in the framework of the dual superconductor picture proposed in 70s \cite{Nambu,Creutz,Hooft1,Mandelstam}.
+Faddeev and Niemi also proposed a decomposition for $ SU(N) $ Yang-Mills field.
+Their decomposition differs from Cho decomposition; the first one is on-shell decomposition, and it contains only physical degrees of freedom, while the second one is off-shell decomposition which is implemented with a pure topological field.
+However, Faddeev-Niemi decomposition does not describe full QCD \cite{Evslin,Niemi2}.
+Based on their decomposition, Faddeev and Niemi made an interesting conjecture that the Skyrme-Faddeev action could be interpreted as an effective action for QCD.